Market alert: Time to practice risk aversion

-Once again, after a seafood market in Wuhan was identified as the epicenter of the global epidemic six months ago, markets have returned to the spotlight of concern over the risk of coronavirus resurgence and public health and hygiene standards.
+Once again, markets have returned to the spotlight of concern over the risk of coronavirus resurgence and public health and hygiene standards.

 More than 2 million Beijing residents have been tested.
 Xinfadi remains closed.